deephaven/web-client-ui/examples/component-template/README.md

 `@testing-library/react` is a react component testing library.
 We currently use `enzyme` in several packages.
 Or you may not need this at all.

-`gh-pages` is currently listed but not used by any scripts in this template.

 ### PropTypes

 While prop-types is only truly needed for JS components, you should still keep and use the package for TS components.